Where to Stay in Granada First Time: Best Areas

 This was the old Jewish quarter of the city and has a fantastic array of architecture to behold, including whitewashed houses and a convent.

-While mostly similar to Albaicin, it does have a little more to offer in the way of cool tapas bars and restaurants, especially Campo del Principe area has a high concentration of taverns, bars, and tapas spots.
+While mostly similar to Albaicin, it does have a little more to offer in the way of cool tapas bars and restaurants, especially the Campo del Principe area has a high concentration of taverns, bars, and tapas spots.

 If you head to San Matias Street, you can admire fascinating structures including the Convent of the Mercedarias, The House of Gran Capitan, Antigua Capitania, the Imperial Church of St. Matthias, and the Plaza Mariana.